Experimental Study on Reinforcement Learning-based Control of an Acrobot: SIMULATION

 We define an initial configuration (ICO) as performance baseline for the following simulation analysis:

 \textbf{Performance Baseline Setup ICO} \begin{itemize} \item The angle $ \theta \in [0^{\circ}, 360^{\circ}] $ is discretized into 36 angular positions with the angular increment being $ \Delta \theta = 10^{\circ} $.
 The angular velocity $ \dot {\theta} \in [-5.5]\; \unit {rad/s} $ is discretized into 40 elements with step size $ \Delta \dot {\theta} = 0.25 $ rad/s.
 The state space consists of the product of these two sets and an additional terminal state $ s_T $, representing all states outside this set. \item The number of episodes in the learning phase is set to 300.
-Hereby, the episode length is $ \unit[1000]{s} $ using the discretization $ \Delta t_\mathrm{sim} = \unit[10]{ms} $ \item Mass of the actuated pendulum is set to $m_2=2$ kg \item In each time step one of two possible actions $ a \in \mathcal{A} = \{a_1 = $ 'negative angle step', $ a_2 = $ 'positive angle step'~\} can be selected. \item We use the reward function Eq.\,\eqref{eq:rewardfunctionstandard}.
+Hereby, the episode length is $ \unit[1000]{s} $ using the discretization $ \Delta t_\mathrm{sim} = \unit[10]{ms} $. \item The mass of the actuated pendulum is set to $m_2=2$ kg. \item In each time step one of two possible actions $ a \in \mathcal{A} = \{a_1 = $ 'negative angle step of angle $u$', $ a_2 = $ 'positive angle step of angle $u$'~\} can be selected. \item We use the reward function Eq.\,\eqref{eq:rewardfunctionstandard}.
 Hereby, we set the desired energy level of the first pendulum to $ H_d = 1.3 g/l_1 $, which is close to the energy level of the separatrix.
-Without the second pendulum, the separatrix is located at $H_s=2\alpha$. \end{itemize} We are interested in the question of whether the RL controller is capable of learning the rather complicated nonlinear dynamical behavior resulting from the equation of motion~\eqref{eq:AcrobotEoM}, while actuating only the small second pendulum.
+Without the second pendulum, the separatrix is located at $H_s=2\alpha$. \end{itemize} It is of interest for this and other applications with a complicated nonlinear model, whether it is possible for the RL controller to learn and control the corresponding nonlinear dynamical behavior of the Acrobot, given by the equations of motion~\eqref{eq:AcrobotEoM}.